shuvangkardas/blog/_posts/2022-06-26-Custom-Data-Structure-Guide-For-Arduino-and-Microcontroller-Project.md

 ```

-Yeah!!, now see, the new `readSensors()` function takes the pointer of the `struct sensorData_t` type as input.
+Yeah!! now see, the new `readSensors()` function takes the pointer of the `struct sensorData_t` type as input.
 If you analyze the size of input that should not be more than 4 bytes depending on the CPU architecture.
 For the AVR microcontroller, the pointer size is 2 bytes.
 That is far less than the previous 14 bytes as whole structure input.
 Let’s rewrite the previous code for reading sensor data in 60 seconds intervals.

 ```c
 //for 60 seconds 60 buffers of sensorData_t